 Even then, as all business owners and managers know, the path of a business is rarely smooth.
 He had to make it work financially.
 This meant strong marketing and constant expansion of the facilities so that people would come back frequently.

 There was a wonderful scene in the BBC series in which George was dictating a letter to the Council (while his wife typed) to try and convince them to grant permission.
 He used the phrase “people could come and see animals from all over the world” and then changed it to “exotic creatures from all over the world”.

 That is simply brilliant marketing and demonstrates why George Mottershead was successful.

-He died in 1978, having seen his dream come true and succeed.
-If he were to return today he would find it thriving and with an admirable reputation – still based upon his original vision.
+He died in 1978 after seeing his dream come true and succeed.
+If he were to return today he would find it thriving and with an admirable reputation.
+It is still based upon his original vision.
 He would no doubt have something constructive to contribute to the marketing in the modern context because he truly understood the very essence of marketing, entrepreneurialism and business.